EMBL-EBI-GCA/blueprint_dcc_portal/app/static/dnase_seq.md

 ##Peak Calling

-Hotspot v3 is used for tracing DNaseI hypersensitive genomic regions.
+Hotspot v3 is used for tracing DNaseI hypersensitive genomic regions, with an FDR of 0.05.

 File paths in runall.tokens.txt were adjusted to our local implementation according to the instructions in the Hotspot documentation.
 A K-mer size of 36 was used in the analyses and the included hg19.K36.mappable_only.bed file was used to mark the uniquely mappable regions in the hg19 genome.

 Hotspots runs were performed by modifying the variable _TAGS_ to point to the BAM file.